-Thanks for dropping in, young grasshopper! 😀
+Thanks for dropping in on my review, young grasshopper! 😀

 But to find out whether it ACTUALLY puts a couple of grand in your account every day or is just a big stinking pile of horse manure, then grab thins honest and unbiased review!

 Name: Fast Cash Club (FCC).

 Cost: $37 + Upsells.

 My Score: 2/10.